calebjmatthews/endless-desert/concept.md

     - Natural phenomena (animal migration, plant blooming after rain, atrological event) with small knowledge gain and travel notes later
     - Exploring craftsman gives you blueprints
     - Crafting-type leader has an inspiration for a craft, and requires specific resources to create
-  - Thief sound stealing food/water at your settlement and can either be kicked out or allowed to stay, if allowed to stay will become a trader whose merchandise you can select
+  - Thief found stealing food/water at your settlement and can either be kicked out or allowed to stay, if allowed to stay will become a trader whose merchandise you can select
   - Building that refines sand into pure sand+subcategory resource
   - Cooking allows free-form selection of ingredients, produces Mistake if not valid recipe
+  - Furnaces initially can use reeds as fuel, then require charcoal, then lenses (as a solar furnace)

 Resource Subcategories:
   - Sand